solderneer/solderneer/site/src/content/notes/principles.md

 ---
-title: "Principles"
+title: Principles
-emoji: "📐"
+emoji: 📐
 pubDate: 28-May-2023
 updatedDate: 29-May-2023
-tags: ["type/index", "type/principles"]
+tags:
+  - type/index
+  - type/principles
 ---

 Principles are rules, beliefs, or ideas that remind me to be _me_.
 The principles I follow shape my decisions and the lens through which I view the world.
 I don't claim to be adherent to them all the time, but I really try my very best.